TL;DR: I wanted to better understand the mechanics of a modern monetary system. View the reading or a simple monetary model.

 In the summer of 2018 I bought Crashed; a recently published analysis of the 2008 financial crisis written by Adam Tooze.
 Thanks to the recommendation algorithm I bought two further books soon after, these being, Making Money written by Christine Desan and Monetary Economics written by and Marc Lavoie (G&L).
 Desan reveals the evolution of the English monetary system through the ages.
 A simply stunning historical adventure.
 While metallism narrates the compound money of earlier times, it was a system - a monetary system - that bestowed on precious metals a cash price.
 Today, a government with the authority and power to create currency will issue bonds in order to drain reserve balances and produce collateral.

 By late 2022 it dawned on me that the wonderful books and academic papers I have mostly read since 2018 were each a lens through which to view a particular social system - one of power, resources and the distribution thereof.
 Laterly, the exceptional work being done by the economists at the University of the West of England, Bristol has come into view.
-From this reading we learn institutions have evolved modern money into market-based finance. - Who voted for that? - A pro-cyclical, collateralised, bond price sensitive system to completely absorb the theme of Tooze's tome.
+From this reading we learn institutions have evolved modern money into market-based finance.
+A pro-cyclical, collateralised, bond price sensitive system to completely absorb the theme of Tooze's tome.

 Agent-based models are written in the Python computer programming language.
 JupyterLab notebooks interact with Google BigQuery in order to wrangle and analyse both model output and real-world financial system data.
-Streamlit data applications display test and analysis output.
-View a simple architectural sketch .
+Streamlit and Datapane python frameworks display test and analysis output.

 Previous employment: Japanese sogo-shosha, a professional service and major energy transmission company.
 Further education: Undergraduate degree in Business & Economics (BA): Postgraduate degree in Computer Security Forensics & Risk Management (MSc).
 Based near London, England.